IBM-Bluemix-Docs/mass-data-migration/faqs.md

 {: faq}

 To ensure that object names are unique when they are copied into a Cloud Object Storage bucket, the file path is included a prefix in the object name.
 For example, `/root/user/config.ini` becomes `root/user/config.ini` when it is copied into the bucket.

-## What happens if the target bucket does not exist in the {{site.data.keyword.cos_full_notm}} account?
-{: #target-buckets}
-{: faq}

-If the target bucket doesn't exist, it is created.
-If it does exist, it must be empty, otherwise the copy can't proceed.

 ## Are links skipped during the scan process?
 {: #links-scan-process}